Speciality coffee from Kivu and Ituri, DRC

 - Kawa Kanzururu In the region of Beni, Ruwenzori, west of the la Lune mountains

-- Kawa Maber In the region of Mahagi and Djugu in Ituri, west of Lake Albert
+- Kawa Maber In the region of Mahagi in Ituri, west of Lake Albert

 About 1/3 of them are women

-Four coffee cooperatives are formed and legally registered (2014): Kawa Maber (Ituri), Kawa Kanzururu (Rwenzori), Kawa Kabuya (Beni-Lubero), CPNCK (Idjwi island).
+Five coffee cooperatives are formed and legally registered: Kawa Maber and Bblo Kawa (Ituri), Kawa Kanzururu (Rwenzori), Kawa Kabuya (Beni-Lubero), SCPNCK (Idjwi island).

 Every farmer that became a member of one of the four coffee cooperatives, contributed $50 in cash or in kind for building materials and labour for constructing a micro-washing station, while the programme has helped by providing equipment (pulper, mesh, shading net, polythene sheeting for shed roof, hygrometer, etc.)